HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 vi custom-values.yaml
 ```

-Add the below content to the `custom-values.yaml` file and replace the placeholders with appropriate values:
+Add the following content to the `custom-values.yaml` file and replace the placeholders with appropriate values:
 ```yaml
 image:
   registry: ""